noorrami/Mental_Health_Chatbot_FineTuned_NRS/README.md

 - [Empathetic Dialogues](https://github.com/facebookresearch/EmpatheticDialogues) by Facebook Research.
 - Hugging Face `transformers` team for the amazing library.
 - Gradio for making UI deployment effortless.
+- Special thanks to DevelopersHub Corporation© for the fantastic training opportunity.

 ---